googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 PaintGlyph tables are not required to be the same as that of the base glyph and are ignored.

-The BaseGlyphPaintRecord bbox provides the bounding box for the color glyph.
+For each color glyph, the bounding box for the color glyph is defined within the color glyph description (see 5.7.11.2.3).
+The bounding box data can be variable within a variable font.

 NOTE: The bounding box of the BaseGlyphPaintRecord can be used to allocate a drawing surface without needing to traverse the graph of the color glyph definition.